MystenLabs/walrus-docs/docs/overview/operations-sui.md

 - Eventually a user holds an off-chain **availability certificate** from storage nodes for a blob ID.
 The user **uploads the certificate on chain** to signal that the blob ID is available for an availability period.
 The certificate is checked against the latest Walrus committee, and an **availability event** is emitted for the blob ID if correct.
-This is the proof of authority for the blob.
+This is the point of availability for the blob.

 - At a later time, a certified blob's storage can be **extended** by adding a storage object to it with a longer expiry period.
 This facility can be used by smart contracts to extend the